nemein/com_meego_devprogram/README.markdown

-== Overview ==
+## Overview

-This web application [DevProgram from now] aims to bridge a gap between vendors who would like to promote their harware platforms and developers who are willing to get started with new development environments.
+This web application [DevProgram from now] aims to bridge a gap between vendors who would like to promote their hardware platforms and developers who are willing to get started with new development environments.

 Using DevProgram developers can easily see the offers from MeeGo vendors and apply to those that interest them.

-== Target Audience ==
+## Target Audience

-DevProgram targets every subscribed user of meego.com and does not differentiate among them.
-Only the administrational tasks are hidden and available only to nominated administrators.
+DevProgram targets every subscribed user of [meego.com](http://meego.com) and does not differentiate among them.
+Only the administrative tasks are hidden and available only to nominated administrators.

 See the next chapter on certain roles.

-== What does DevProgram do? ==
+## What does DevProgram do?

 DevProgram is a match making service.
 Users of DevProgram can act as vendors or developers at the same time.
 Let's see what these different roles mean.